Sc1entifik/NvimTeleport/README.md

 ## How This Is Different
 My project differs from all the other preloaded configs and tutorials that lead you into a dead end.

-- telescope.sh allows you to quicly load already working configs and gives you version control over your nvim configuration.
+- teleport.sh allows you to quicly load already working configs and gives you version control over your nvim configuration.
 - Having version control over your nvim configuration means you can quickly load your configuration to any computer you use anywhere.
 - You never again have to worry about blowing up your config by trying new features and settings.
 - No bloat config.
 If you don't like mine, fine.
 Use whatever config you like then teleport it away!